-There are RGB LED RAM kits and then there are RGB LED RAM kits.
+There are RGB LED RAM kits and then there is this RGB LED RAM kit.
 Corsair's Dominator Platinum RGB range is one of the most beautiful we've ever seen, with unique lighting effects made possible by the combination of new LED technology and Corsair's in-depth iCUE software package.

-Why you should buy it: This Viper Elite kit gives you entry-level DDR4 performance in a very affordable kit.
+Why you should buy it: This Viper Elite RAM gives you entry-level DDR4 performance in a very affordable kit.
 The single stick leaves room for a cheap upgrade to 16GB in the future.